 - A long scholarly paper, prepared as part of the requirements to obtain a higher degree, generally a master's degree.
 A thesis represents very high-level scholarship, but does not necessarily have to be original research.
 The theses and dissertations of LSU graduate students from the year 2000 back are housed in Middleton Library on the second floor.
 Those written after 2000 are available online from the University's Electronic Theses and Dissertations Database.

 - Shortening a search term in computerized searching, in order to more widely search variant forms of that term.
 Truncation is indicated by a special character placed at the end of the search term; these characters are different in different databases.
 For example, when searching a database, the truncated term child* will retrieve not only the word child, but children, childhood, childlike, etc. All words which begin with the five letters C-H-I-L-D.

 For more information see: Searching Techniques and Strategies Tutorial - Truncation

 - A catch-phrase for the new generation of participatory, collaborative Web applications such as blogs, wikis, and social-networking sites, in which content is created and shared by individual users, who act as programmers and developers, not simply passive consumers.

-Flickr, Blogger, and MySpace are all examples of Web 2.0 applications.
+Twitter, Facebook, and Wordpress are all examples of Web 2.0 applications.

 - A form of substitution where the truncating symbol can be inserted into the middle of a word, in order to search for irregular or variant spellings of the word.
 The wildcard symbol will replace one letter of a word.
 For example, the wildcard wom?n will retrieve both "woman" and "women."
 Wildcard symbols are different in different databases.
 Wildcards are not available in all search systems.
 See also TRUNCATION.